corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 In Go, generics did not remove `any`, did not remove `reflect`, did not remove code generation as the dominant pattern for things like ORMs, decoders, and mocks. `encoding/json` still uses reflection. `database/sql` still uses `any`. `mockgen` still generates code.
 The places where a real generics system would shine are the same places Go reaches for runtime mechanisms it had before 1.18.

-Generics in Go feel additive: a new tool in the box, useful in narrow cases.
-Generics in Rust feel foundational: remove them and the language collapses.
+Generics in Go feel additive, a new tool in the box that's useful in narrow cases.
+Generics in Rust feel foundational; remove them and the language collapses.

 That's the difference, and it's why generic Go code, in my experience, doesn't read better than the `interface{}`-based code it replaced; it just reads differently, with more punctuation.